tock/book/src/course/dynamic-apps-and-policies/app-loader.md

 ```
 $ cd libtock-c/examples/tutorials/dynamic-apps-and-policies/app_loader
-$ make
 $ make install
 ```

-We need to run `make` once to generate the dependent header file, and a `make install` to then build everything and install.

-The cool part of this app is that once installed, the user does not have to install other apps using tockloader again!
+Once this application is installed, the user does not have to install other apps using tockloader again!

 ## Exploring the AppLoader's Offerings